 Garlic is a bulb and because it is a bulb, most garlic varieties need to have a certain amount of cold weather to form the tasty bulbs we like to eat.
 For gardeners in warmer climates, this can be a frustrating fact, but not one that needs to keep them from growing garlic in the garden.
 A little knowledge about garlic and garlic varieties is all it takes to know how to grow garlic successfully in warmer climates.

-Gardeners in warmer climates, zone 7, zone 8 and zone 9, will have a difficult time growing garlic in the garden from just any garlic varieties.
+Gardeners in warmer climates, USDA zones 7 through 9, will have a difficult time growing garlic in the garden from just any garlic varieties.
 Most likely you will want to look for some of the gourmet or heirloom cultivars that grow well in warmer weather.
 These cultivars include:

 These cultivars may not be available at your local garden center but can be found online at many reputable online garlic dealers.